 Remember the candida and what Dr. McBride had said?
 Candida is “invited in” or encouraged to grow in toxic body conditions.
 Mold causes toxins in the body.

 After that I moved to the Autoimmune Paleo Diet (called AIP for short).
 I don’t have autoimmune thyroid, or any autoimmune issue.
-One is suspected, maybe.
+One is suspected, perhaps.
 Autoimmune Paleo Diet is a way to lower inflammation in general, however.
 It involves eating meat, vegetables, healthy fats, bone broths and fruit.
 These are avoided: grains, legumes, sugar, dairy, other vegetable oils besides olive, food colors, eggs, nightshades (tomato, chili, potato).
 I was physically able to eat white rice sometimes.
 This diet can get old, and I was hoping to increase my possible food categories, with dreams of traveling again sometime.
 (Can you imagine eating AIP in France or Italy?)
 But I do try to be creative, and these colorful “food porn” photos on Instagram show my pretty varied diet of meat and coked vegetables.

 Autoimmune Paleo Diet is a way to lower inflammation in general.